agraef/raptor7/README.md

 #### Device Feedback

 Most controller implementations also provide at least a certain amount of device *feedback*, which needs a connection between the controller and Pd's corresponding MIDI *output* port, generally using the same port number as for the input.
 The amount of feedback varies from none or minimal (and optional) to rather extensive (but still optional).
 For the Launchpad devices, on the other hand, the feedback connection is mandatory, as the driver cannot function properly without it.
+The same is true for the Launchpad functionality of the Launchkey, if you've hooked it up to the second MIDI port.

-**CAVEAT:** Depending on the platform and particular Pd version, the driver may not always succeed in sending the MIDI data necessary to reset a device to its initial state when exiting Raptor.
-It is generally a good idea to close the patch before you quit Pd.
-If that doesn't seem to do the trick, there is a `fini` message in the main page which you can click to force device finalization before exiting Pd.
+**CAVEAT:** When using the Launchpad (or the Launchkey with feedback enabled), Raptor will try to send some MIDI feedback data to reset the device to its initial state when exiting.
+This only works reliably if you close the patch before you quit Pd, in Purr Data at least.
+In vanilla Pd, even that doesn't seem to work, so there is a `fini` message in the patch which you can click to force device finalization before exiting Pd.
+Note that if you're running multiple Raptor instances, finalization only happens in the time master (the instance which has the `M` toggle enabled in its time subpatch), so you want to close that patch or click `fini` there.

 #### Device Overview